-At TwitchCon San Diego 2019, the LiveU team setup a live studio production on our booth; streaming for 8 hours a day, for 3 days straight.
-The compact studio setup fit in a small suitcase, allowing us to take it on the road and setup a live studio production from anywhere.
+At TwitchCon San Diego 2019, the LiveU team set up a live studio production on our booth; streaming for 8 hours a day, for 3 days straight.
+The compact studio setup fits in a small suitcase, allowing us to take it on the road and set up a live studio production from anywhere.
 How did we do it?

 The Blackmagic ATEM TV Studio HD allowed us to connect 4 HDMI sources, as well as an option to add an additional 4 SDI inputs.
 We added 3 cameras via HDMI, as well as an HDMI from a Nintendo Switch for our live gaming spot on the booth.
 This source could easily be replaced by another camera, computer, or video source, depending on your production’s needs.